konni332/rustyforge/README.md

 - Linking `.o` files into the final executable
 - Cross-platform support (Windows/Linux) with proper handling of paths and executable extensions
 - Uses `gcc` as the compiler
+- Support for linking static and dynamic libraries
+- Hash-based caching, to avoid unnecessary compilation
+- Parallel compilation, for faster builds
 ---

 ## Planned Features

-- Support for building and linking static and dynamic libraries
+- Support for building static and dynamic libraries
-- Hash-based caching to avoid unnecessary recompilation
-- Parallel compilation for faster builds
 - Test targets and automated test execution
 - Advanced configuration options (build types, cross-compilation, custom flags)
 - Logging and debugging options for better traceability